UB CarFree Carpool Program

 - Carpool spaces will be designated in highly desirable, prime locations across the North and South Campuses.
-In addition, through the registration process, carpoolers will be able to advise Parking & Transportation Services of their top three choices for a carpool space location, and consideration will be given to placing an additional carpool space where possible.
+In addition, through the registration process, carpoolers will be able to advise Parking and Transportation Services of their top three choices for a carpool space location, and consideration will be given to placing an additional carpool space where possible.

 - Access to complimentary UB Emergency Ride Home.
 See info below.